-People's Parliament = 18 seats
+People's Pa

-Ethnic group: is a group of people who identify with the same culture, history, community and language.
+Nationalitie Ethnic group: is a group of people who identify with the State & Reg same culture, history, community and language.
 They are not always in the same place, but still share many of the features above.
-Ethnic groups do not always have a formal structure as the link between people is largely cultural.
+Ethnic groups do not always have a formal Karen (Kayin structure as the link between people is largely cultural.
+People's Par Nationalitie

-Tribal society: is a group of people who usually share a common language, culture and ancestry.
-Tribes usually live separate from other, larger communities and are organised by families, usually led by a chief.
-Some chiefs rule by influence - people follow the chief because they trust or respect them.
-Other chiefs rule by authority - people must follow the chief because he has more power.
+Tribal society: is a group of people who usually share a State & Reg common language, culture and ancestry.
+Tribes usually live separate from other, larger communities and are Chin State organized by families, usually led by a chief.
+Some chiefs People's Par rule by influence - people follow the chief because they Nationalitie trust or respect them.
+Other chiefs rule by authority -State & Reg people must follow the chief because he has more power.

-Country: An area of land controlled by its own Parl government, with internationally recognised borders.
-A Country also has sovereignty, which means that no other Country or people control its land.
-A country can include many different ethnic groups, tribes, languages and
+Sagaing Div Country: An area of land controlled by its own People's Par government, with internationally recognized borders.
+A Nationalitie country also has sovereignty, which means that no other country or people control its land.
+A country can include State & Reg many different ethnic groups, tribes, languages and cultures.
+Tenasserim